Read time 9 minutes

 Before migrating the on-premises Exchange Server mailboxes to Office 365, you need to create a migration endpoint which contains the information of the on-premises Exchange Server which has active MRSProxy Service.
 The migration endpoint is useful in creating remote migration batches.

-Why is Migration Endpoint important in Office 365 Migration?
+Why is Migration Endpoint important to Migrate Office 365?

 There is the Get-MigrationEndpoint cmdlet available to run in Exchange Management Shell to bring the minute details of about the created migration endpoint.